pyrsia/pyrsia/docs/get_involved/rfc/readme.md

 ### Reviewing a Proposal

 Periodically, the team will attempt to review the active proposals.
-We try to dicuss proposals at the bi-weekly team ["Architecture"](https://pyrsia.io/docs/get_involved/#attend-a-community-meeting) meeting, we schedule additional meetings as need.
+We try to dicuss proposals at the bi-weekly team ["Architecture"](https://pyrsia.io/docs/get_involved/#attend-a-community-meeting) meeting, we schedule additional meetings as needed.
 Actions are recorded in the meeting minutes which are made accessible through the Google group's shared drive.

 ### Proposal resolution